-In 2002, the Company sold silicon wafers to LSC totaling 13.7% (7.7% in 2001) of the Company's sales, making LSC the Company's largest customer.
-Also for 2002, 17.9% (15.2% in 2001) of the Company's sales were from discrete semiconductor products purchased from LSC, making LSC the Company's largest outside vendor.
-The Company has a long-standing sales agreement where the Company is the exclusive North American distributor for certain of LSC's product lines.
-In addition, the Company leases warehouse space from LSC for its operations in Hong Kong.
-All such transactions are on terms no less favorable to the Company than could be obtained from unaffiliated third parties.
+In 2003, the Company sold silicon wafers to LSC totaling 10.7% (13.7% in 2002) of the Company's sales, making LSC the Company's largest customer.
+Also for 2003, 17.3% (17.9% in 2002) of the Company's sales were from discrete semiconductor products purchased from LSC, making LSC the Company's largest outside vendor.
+Under a long-standing sales agreement, the Company is the exclusive North American distributor for certain LSC product lines.
+In addition, the Company leases warehouse space from LSC for its operations in Hong Kong

-In December 2000, the Company acquired the wafer foundry, FabTech, Inc., from LSC.
-As part of the purchase price, at December 31, 2002, LSC holds a subordinated, interest-bearing note for approximately \$8.8 million.
-In May 2002, the Company renegotiated the terms of the note to extend the payment period from two years to four years, and therefore, payments of approximately \$208,000 plus interest began in July 2002.
+In December 2000, the Company acquired a wafer foundry, FabTech, Inc., from LSC.
+As part of the purchase price, the Company issued to LSC a subordinated, interest-bearing note for approximately \$13.6 million (the balance is \$6.3 million at December 31, 2003).
+In May 2002, the Company renegotiated the terms of the note to extend the payment period from two years to four years, and, as a result payments of approximately \$208,000 plus interest began in July 2002.
 In connection with the terms of the acquisition, LSC entered into a volume purchase agreement to purchase wafers from FabTech.
-In addition, as per the terms of the stock purchase agreement, the Company has entered into several management incentive agreements with members of FabTech's management.
-The agreements provide members of FabTech's management guaranteed annual payments as well as contingent bonuses based on the annual profitability of FabTech, subject to a maximum annual amount.
+In addition, in accordance with the terms of the acquisition, the Company has entered into several management incentive agreements with members of FabTech's management.
+The agreements provide several members of FabTech's management guaranteed annual payments as well as contingent bonuses based on the annual profitability of FabTech, subject to a maximum annual amount.
 Any portion of the guaranteed and contingent liability paid by FabTech is reimbursed by LSC.

-In 2002, the Company sold silicon wafers to companies owned by Xing International totaling 1.5% (0.6% in 2001) of the Company's sales.
-Also for 2002, 5.6% (4.4% in 2001) of the Company's sales were from discrete semiconductor products purchased from companies owned by Xing International.
-In addition, Diodes-China leases its manufacturing facilities from, subcontracts a portion of its manufacturing process (metal plating) to, and pays a consulting fee to Xing International.
-All such transactions are on terms no less favorable to the Company than could be obtained from unaffiliated third parties.
-Ms. J.Y.
-Xing is also a director of Diodes-China.
+In 2003, the Company sold silicon wafers to companies owned by Xing International totaling 1.1% (1.5% in 2002) of the Company's sales.
+Also for 2003, 4.6% (5.6% in 2002) of the Company's sales were from discrete semiconductor products purchased from companies owned by Xing International.
+In addition, Diodes-China leases its manufacturing facilities from, subcontracts a portion of its manufacturing process (metal plating and environmental services) to, and pays a consulting fee to Xing International.